lautalom/lautalom/README.md

 ### Hello there!

-Working in companies, gitting in the hub.
+Lau here, working in a company, gitting in the hub.
-- Human AFAIK
 - Hobbies: Music, Sports, Traveling, Yoga.
 - Computer Scientist (MSc).